alieninternet/ais_feed/README.md

 </txp:ais_feed>
 ```

-Full help is available [here](help.textile), as well as included with the plugin, and includes tag instructions and practical examples.
+Full instructions are available [here](help.textile), as well as included with the plugin, and includes tag instructions and practical examples.